-As reflected in the unaudited interim consolidated financial statements, the Company has an accumulated deficit, has suffered significant net losses and negative cash flows from operations, has not generated operating revenues, and has limited working capital.
+As reflected in the consolidated financial statements, the Company has an accumulated deficit, has suffered significant net losses and negative cash flows from operations, has not generated operating revenues, and has limited working capital.
 The continuation of our business as a going concern is dependent upon raising additional capital and eventually attaining and maintaining profitable operations.
-As of June 30, 2016, there is substantial doubt about our ability to continue as a going concern.
-The unaudited interim consolidated financial statements included in this report do not include any adjustments that might be necessary should operations discontinue.
+In particular, as of March 31, 2017, the Company will be required to raise additional capital, obtain alternative means of financial support, or both, in order to continue to fund operations, and therefore there is substantial doubt about our ability to continue as a going concern.
 The Company expects to incur substantial expenses for the foreseeable future for the research, development and commercialization of its potential products.
 In addition, the Company will require additional financing in order to seek to license or acquire new assets, research and develop any potential patents and the related compounds, and obtain any further intellectual property that the Company may seek to acquire.
-The Company does not have sufficient cash to support its current operating plan.
-The Company will be required to raise additional capital, obtain alternative means of financial support, or both, in order to continue to fund operations.
-Therefore, there exists substantial doubt about the Company's ability to continue as a going concern.
 Historically, the Company has principally funded operations through debt borrowings, the issuance of convertible debt, and the issuance of units consisting of common stock and warrants.